ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

                 http://brltty.com/
     ```

-    This *did* work for me (meaning: the "Verify the fix" section below then passed for me), so I could stop wth the "Soluton" section here.
+    This *did* work for me (meaning: the "Verify the fix" section below then passed for me), so I could stop with the "Soluton" section here.

 1. If you still have problems, just uninstall `brltty` entirely:
     ```bash